xemuliam/docker-zeppelin/README.md

 3. Choose `zeppelin` image
 4. Click `Create` button

-Kitematic will assign all ports and you'll be able to run NiFi web-interface directly from Kitematic.
+Kitematic will assign all ports and you'll be able to run Zeppelin web-interface directly from Kitematic.

 ## How to use from Docker CLI